newrelic/nri-nginx/README.md

 # New Relic integration for NGINX

-The New Relic integration for NGINX captures critical performance metrics and inventory reported by NGINX server.
+The New Relic integration for NGINX captures critical performance metrics, logs, and inventory reported by NGINX server.
 There is an open source and a commercial version of NGINX, both supported by this integration.

-Inventory data is obtained from the configuration files and metrics from the status modules.
+Inventory data is obtained from the configuration files, metrics from the status modules, and logs are forwarded.

 ## Installation and usage